ghughes13/SelfTaughtDev-Blog/src/pages/blog/2021-04-24-can-we-pass-linkedins-front-end-development-assessment.md

 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/XqRTs19HezE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+What's up Devs!
+Last weekend I noticed LinkedIn had added a few new "Front-end Development Assessment" so obviously I had to record a video while I took it.
+In this post we'll go over the questions in the assessment in a little more detail, so without further ado...

 <span class="large-p">**1.**</span> **Which image matches the flex layout defined in this style rule?**

 <code>